sempare/sempare-delphi-template-engine/README.md

 - param 2 is a number
 - param 3 is a number

+Note an alias TVelocityValue is made (which is System.Rtti.TValue).
+This is exposed so you don't need to add an extra include to System.Rtti in your unit when using Velocity and adding functions, although you can if you want to.

 ## Scope
-Scopes are created in 'if', 'for', and 'while' statements.
+Scopes are created in 'if', 'for', 'with' and 'while' statements.
 Referencing a variable that is not in the current scope will propogate to parent scopes.

 ## Tricks